enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/length-operators-in-lua-i.md

 ```
 > **White spaces are included** in the length.

-By having access to `username`'s length, the programmer can further work with the string length, such as making `password` receive inputs that **have a minimum and maximum character limit**.
+By having access to `username`'s length, the programmer can further work with the string length, such as making `username` receive inputs that **have a minimum and maximum character limit**.

 ---